friedrich-de/AnimecardsWebsite/docs/yomichansetup.md

 ---

-## Additional settings
+## Additional Settings

-You should change the `Maximum number of child popups` to something other than zero.
-This enables you scan words inside the Yomitan popup.
-Very useful when combined with J-J dictionaries.
-You have to tick `Allow scanning popup content` first to see this option.
+Set `Maximum number of child popups` to a value greater than zero to scan words within the Yomitan popup.
+Enable `Allow scanning popup content` to see this option.

 ![Additional results in Yomichan](images/additionalresults.jpg)